Student Remote Support

 - Office 365 - PennO365 will allow you to use Microsoft’s productivity suite online or install applications on your local computer.
 Skype for Business and Teams have built in audio/video conferencing components including screen sharing.
 Teams is particularly powerful as a collaboration tool.
 Read more here.

-- Adobe Creative Cloud - Available to ALL Undergrad and Grad Students until May 31, 2020.
+- Adobe Creative Cloud - Available to Grad Students, but must be requested.
 Read more here.

 - ArcGIS - Available for current students to install and use on personal Windows Device.
 Request license info at firstname.lastname@example.org